 This course will explore the origins of the Cold War from its development in 1945 to the collapse of the Soviet Union in 1991.

-Students are strongly encouraged to enroll in a minimum of 2 years of a World Language as part of a well-rounded academic experience.

-- Two (2) credits of the same World Language are required for university admission. - All school offer several courses intended for native Spanish speakers, including Caminos Literarios. - Each World Language course is equivalent to one (1) full credit. - Languages offered include Spanish, French, German, Mandarin Chinese, and American Sign Language.

-Please check on pages 69-74 for prerequisites and specific offerings at each high school.
+Course Sequence for Graduation Students are strongly encouraged to enroll in a minimum of 2 years of a World Language as part of a well-rounded academic experience. - Two (2) credits of the same World Language are required for university admission. - All schools offer several courses intended for native Spanish speakers, including Caminos Literarios. - Each World Language course is equivalent to one (1) full credit. - Languages offered include Spanish, French, German, Mandarin Chinese, and American Sign Language.
+Please check on pages 70-75 for prerequisites and specific offerings at each high school.